🚨Charlie Kirk Suspect Captured, Antifa Confirmed w/ Dr. Josef, Laura Delano, Alex Stein

 Like I literally believed through these vital years when I was meant to be figuring out who I was as an adult in the world and like what I cared about and what my passions were.

-I was moving through every single day thinking, I what's the point in really trying to grow or evolve as a person because my my brain is pathological, I have chemical imbalance in my brain that I'll never be able to get rid of.
+I was moving through every single day thinking, what's the point in really trying to grow or evolve as a person because my brain is pathological, I have chemical imbalance in my brain that I'll never be able to get rid of.

 I can just manage it with pills.

-So, like, what's the point in trying to become a more evolved person to grow to change?
+So like, what's the point in trying to become a more evolved person to grow, to change?

 And so I think we need to be really cautious when we medicalize any kind of.

-They they that this is the corporate press, which we typically describe as more left-aligned, describes people as though they are animals without higher brain function.
+This is the corporate press, which we typically describe as more left-aligned, describes people as though they are animals without higher brain function.

 And that's the argument made by Democrats, which seems insane.